fdv/rails-app-boilerplate/README.md

 * An application settings system
 * Rspec, Webrat and Factory Girl for testing

-The idea came while discussing with my colleague and friend [Yann Moisan](https://github.com/YannMoisan) about hackatons and how some people actually bootstraped their application befor the event so they won't have to spend 10+ minutes building what can be easily done before.
+The idea came while discussing with my colleague and friend [Yann Moisan](https://github.com/YannMoisan) about hackatons and how some people actually bootstraped their application before the event so they won't have to spend 10+ minutes building what can be easily done before.
 That's how I realized that I did the same thing for every project I start, this leading to never finished projects.

 # Application init